dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/databinding/wpf.md

 > [!IMPORTANT]
 > **This document is valid for WPF on the .NET Framework only**
 >
 > This document describes databinding for WPF on the .NET Framework.
 For new .NET Core projects, we recommend you use [EF Core](/ef/core) instead of Entity Framework 6.
-The documentation for databinding in EF Core is tracked in [Issue #778](https://github.com/dotnet/EntityFramework.Docs/issues/778).
+The documentation for databinding in EF Core is here: [Getting Started with WPF](/ef/core/get-started/wpf).

 This step-by-step walkthrough shows how to bind POCO types to WPF controls in a “master-detail" form.
 The application uses the Entity Framework APIs to populate objects with data from the database, track changes, and persist data to the database.